Emily Compagno

-Emily Rose Compagno (born November 9, 1979) is a legal analyst and American television host who co-hosts the daytime news and talk show Outnumbered on Fox News.
-She frequently appears on The Five and late-night show Gutfeld! and hosts The FOX True Crime Podcast with Emily Compagno on Fox News Radio.
+Emily Rose Compagno (born November 9, 1979) is a legal analyst and American television host who co-hosts the early evening news and talk show The Five on Fox News.
+She frequently appears on the late-night show Gutfeld! and hosts The FOX True Crime Podcast w/ Emily Compagno on Fox News Radio.
+On August 24, 2026, it was announced that, effective September 8, she would be joining The Five as a full-time host (she had previously been a recurring host).

 Early life and education

-Compagno was born in Oak Knoll Naval Hospital, Oakland, California, where her father was director of a blood bank.
+Compagno was born in Naval Hospital Oakland, California, where her father was a Commander in the U.S. Navy and a physician.
 She was raised in El Cerrito, California with her two sisters, Natalie and Julietta, by her parents Katherine (née Bertsch, of English, Bohemian, and German descent) and John Compagno, of Italian descent from Sicily.

-She graduated with a B.A. in political science from the University of Washington.
+She graduated with a B.A. in political science from the University of Washington, where she was a U.S. Air Force ROTC cadet for two years.
 She graduated with a J.D. from the University of San Francisco School of Law in 2006, where she was president of the Federalist Society and articles editor of the Intellectual Property Bulletin.